An easy way for you and your students to create a simple snowflake that’s scientifically correct, it has six points!

 My FAVORITE month of the year.
 We’ve gotten to know each other, routines are familiar, and it’s time for a project that we work on during the month of October.
 I posted a great product at TpT that I hope you’ll check out along with these other great resources.
 Your students will be reading, writing, solving math puzzles, and more with a monster theme.
 Monster and Alien Coloring Pages – add this to your sub folder?
 Easy Ways to Draw a Monster – get your hesitant artists started Free Halloween Clip Art – so much to choose!
 Monster Songs for Young Children – fun words to familiar tunes Monster Poetry – …

+UPDATE: These fun resources now require a membership.
+You’ll be asked to pay £17.50 for a full year of access.
 Need a few puzzles, mazes, or drawing activities with a winter or Christmas theme?
 I found a few just for you!
-Pick the ones that best fit your students interests and abilities at Activity Village in the UK.
+Pick the ones that best fit your students interests and abilities from Activity Village in the UK.
 If you’re interested in puzzles specifically about winter, I’ve included those as links after each type of puzzle – I hope this saves you time looking for just what you need!
-Stepping Stone Puzzles Counting Puzzles – stars Find the differences – snowmen Grid Copy Puzzles – snowflake How Many Words – snowmen or penguins Mazes – snowy walk Word Scrambles Word Searches Complete the Pictures – snowman and More… Click on a type of …
+Stepping Stone Puzzles Counting Puzzles – stars Find the differences – snowmen Grid Copy Puzzles – snowflake …